 How to Calculate the Margin?

 Calculating the margin requires a thorough understanding of the leverage ratio and the trade size.
-If you wish to calculate the margin, you can resort to the following formula:
+If you wish to calculate the margin, you can use the following formula:

 Margin = (Trade Size x Leverage Ratio) x Margin Requirement.